sHong7512/Klog/README.md

 ### Floating Log

-- Put the code in your activity (This function includes an permission request)
+- Put the code in your class (This function includes an permission request)

 ```
-    Klog.runFloating(activity)
+    Klog.runFloating(context)
 ```

 - If you want permission